MarcoWorms/learn.js/README.md

 "pancake cake"
 ```

-Both phrases bellow are the same. ` is a newer version of ' and " that allows strings to have line breaks and also allows for us to add variables (a concept still to be explained) inside them later on.
+Both phrases below are the same. ` is a newer version of ' and " that allows strings to have line breaks and also allows for us to add variables (a concept still to be explained) inside them later on.

 ```js
 "this makes\nme hungry"